GlomarGadaffi/cheltenham-ghost/THREAT_MODEL.md

 6. **Forensic recovery of conversation audio.** *Mitigation:* audio never touches disk;
    RAM-only ring buffers; optional ephemeral onion (no persisted key at all).

-## Out of scope — what shroud does NOT protect against
+## Out of scope — what shroud-speak does NOT protect against

 State these plainly so nobody is misled:

-1. **Endpoint compromise.** A rooted/jailbroken device, malware, a keylogger, or a screen recorder defeats shroud completely.
+1. **Endpoint compromise.** A rooted/jailbroken device, malware, a keylogger, or a screen recorder defeats shroud-speak completely.
 It protects the channel, not the machine.
 2. **Coerced disclosure.** Rubber-hose / legal compulsion of the shared secret or device.
-3. **Global passive adversary traffic analysis.** Tor's own threat model excludes an adversary who can watch the whole network; shroud inherits that limit.
+3. **Global passive adversary traffic analysis.** Tor's own threat model excludes an adversary who can watch the whole network; shroud-speak inherits that limit.
 Padding / cover traffic (M4) *raises the cost* of timing correlation but does not defeat a GPA.
 4. **Voice biometrics.** The protocol hides *who is connected*; it does not disguise a *recognizable voice*.
 Voice effects (M4) are obfuscation, not anonymity — treat them